 Though good thinking can lead you to God, only the Spirit of Jesus can lead you into God.
 While human curiosity leads you to study the Baptismal font, divine love dares you to jump in!

-What sets Christianity apart from other religions, what is its true genius, is that at its very center is a Founder who is also a living Person with whom Christians are to have a loving relationship.
-Jesus’ question to Peter, “Do you love me?”, is really the crux of the matter and should be required as a question for admission to Holy Orders…Inasmuch as the Church in its history has failed to privilege that relationship, to make it the heart and reason for its mission, the Church has inevitably fallen flat on its face.
+What sets Christianity apart from other religions, what is its true genius, is that at its very center is a Founder who is also a living Person with whom Christians are to have a loving and personal relationship.
+Jesus’ question to Peter, “Do you love me?”, is really the crux of the matter and should be required as a question for admission to Holy Orders; or to Baptism…Inasmuch as the Church in its history has failed to spotlight that relationship, to make it the heart and reason for its mission, the Church has inevitably fallen flat on its face.

-A dear friend of mine sent me an email yesterday containing this quote from Bl.
-John Paul II.
-It’s gorgeous, exquisite.
+A dear friend of mine sent me an email yesterday containing this quote from St. John Paul II.
+It’s exquisite.
 Imagine if we really believed this, spoke this, lived this?
-Next time you pray in song, O Come, O Come Emmanuel, ask yourself if you really want Him to show up when somebody asks you what you think…
+Next time you pray our Advent chant, O Come, O Come Emmanuel, ask yourself if you really want Him to show up and get in your face.